3-4 point, high approach, one-space low pincer, 3-3 attachment

 is a fast play.
 White has some exciting and very tricky options. d and c are commonly played on Tygem. e: see BQM522.

-may be the most standard continuation. a and b both appeared as followups for white to strengthen his group, but it seems a variety of moves are being experimented with.
+may be the most standard continuation. a and b both appeared as followups for White to strengthen her group, but it seems a variety of moves are being experimented with.

 Cutting with - is no good.
 For analysis, see 3-4 point high approach one-space low pincer attachment noseki